How to Reduce Food Waste at Home [VIDEO]

 Tips to reduce food waste at home

-Learning to reduce food waste at home can not only help you save money to help battle the rising cost of food, it is also good for sustainability and the health of the planet.
+Learning how to reduce food waste is one thing you can do for a healthier tomorrow.
+Not only can it help you save money to help battle the rising cost of food, it is also good for sustainability and the health of the planet.
+Keep reading to find out the impact of food waste on the environment and your wallet as well as actionable tips to reduce food waste and save on food costs.

 Canadian food prices are rising